Pakistan army general among three sacked over violence by Imran Khan's party | Law-Order

 Pakistan army general among three sacked over violence by Imran Khan's party

-Pakistan's army has sacked three senior officers, including a lieutenant general, for failing to avert last month's violent attacks on military assets by former prime minister Imran Khan's supporters to protest his arrest, the army's spokesperson said on Monday.
+Pakistan's army has sacked three senior officers, including a lieutenant general, for failing to prevent violent attacks on military assets by ex-prime minister Imran Khan's supporters protesting his arrest, the army's spokesperson said on Monday.

-Pakistan's army has sacked three senior officers, including a lieutenant general, for failing to avert last month's violent attacks on military assets by former prime minister Imran Khan's supporters to protest his arrest, the army's spokesperson said on Monday.
-It was a rare announcement as the army usually doesn't make public announcements on internal inquiries and their findings.
+Pakistan's army has sacked three senior officers, including a lieutenant general, for failing to prevent violent attacks on military assets by ex-prime minister Imran Khan's supporters protesting his arrest, the army's spokesperson said on Monday.
+It was a rare public announcement by the army of an internal inquiry and its outcome.

-At least 102 people are currently being tried in military courts in relation to the violence, Major General Ahmad Sharif Chaudhry told a press conference in the garrison city of Rawalpindi.
-He gave no details regarding how many of them were civilians or military officials.
+At least 102 people are on trial in military courts over last month's violence, Major General Ahmad Sharif Chaudhry told a press conference in the garrison city of Rawalpindi.
+Chaudhry gave no details regarding how many of them were civilians or military officials.
 He also declined to name the senior officers who had been fired.

-The army has said the arson was pre-planned by Khan's party leaders, and have named him in at least two criminal cases as abetting the violence.
-Khan, 70, a cricket hero turned politician, has faced a slew of cases since he was ousted from power in a vote of no confidence last year, which he blames on the military's generals, a charge the army denies.
+The army has said the arson was pre-planned by leaders of Khan's party, and have named him in at least two criminal cases as abetting the violence.
+[He denies wrongdoing?]
+Khan, 70, a former international cricket hero turned politician, has faced a slew of cases since he was ousted from power in a vote of no confidence last year, which he blames on the military's generals, a charge the army denies.

-Khan's party has faced a massive crackdown since the May 9 violence.
+Khan's party has been subjected to a massive security crackdown since the May 9 violence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)